Bedspace apartment: Limited space

 Since cage homes are often located within older urban districts, they are usually extremely small, the same size as a parking space in the U.S. Such space is only suitable for people to take a rest, thus preventing any additional recreational activities.
 It is observed that an average of 6 to 12 people typically share a cage home apartment.
 Under the confined and crowded space, cage homes often have poor ventilation systems.
 Residents are highly susceptible to respiratory illness.
 In addition, residents (especially the elderly and disabled) find it difficult to evacuate the building in an emergency.

+Residents often try to minimize the time they spend at home.

 Psychological well-being

 People who live in cage homes are often victims of destitution.
 The effect of living in such dilapidated, isolated, and cramped quarters can lead to a higher incidence of mental illness.
 Some elderly people have described their lives in cage homes as "waiting for death."

+Licensing

+As of 2024, current laws require landlords to get a license if there are 12 or more beds inside the apartment.
+Some landlords put 11 beds inside to avoid having to be licensed.

 Social response

 According to the Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights proposed by the United Nations, cage homes violate the right to housing.
 Many of Hong Kong's citizens and social organisations have urged the government to construct more public housing estates to replace cage homes for low-income people.
 The government insists that cage homes should not be eradicated, as there is such a large demand for small apartments in the community.
 The 1992 film Cageman, directed by Jacob Cheung, demonstrates the harsh living conditions in cage homes and sheds light on the difficulties faced by residents.